-Additionally, he also supported a strengthening of the German element in Transylvania, encouraging potential colonists to settle down.
+Additionally, he also supported a strengthening of the German element in Transylvania, encouraging potential colonists from contemporary Germany to permanently settle down there.
 The city is also known for the local football team C.S.
 Gaz Metan Mediaș.
-It is located in south-eastern Transylvania, in the Sibiu county.
+It is located in south-eastern Transylvania, in Sibiu county, Romania.

 Schäßburg is one of the most oldest cities in Transylvania.
 It is reputed for being the birthplace of Vlad the Impaler (often erroneously depicted as ‘Dracula’ in popular culture), a Wallachian prince during the Middle Ages.
 The historical centre of the city is a UNESCO World Heritage Site since 1999.
 Major touristic attractions include the Clock Tower, the Dracula house or the historical city centre.

 Kronstadt (which in German means ‘crown city’) was built by the Teutonic Knights during the round of the 13th century.
 The crusaders were given land by the then King of Hungary Andrew II in the region of Burzenland (Romanian: Țara Bârsei), southern Transylvania.
-Being initially a crusader stronghold, Kronstadt was initially designed as a seat of the Teutonic Knights but it later on went to be one of the most significant urban centres of the Transylvanian Saxons.
+Being initially a crusader stronghold, Kronstadt was initially designed as a seat of the Teutonic Knights, but it eventually turned into one of the most significant urban centres of the Transylvanian Saxons.

-In spite of the fact that the Teutonic Knights were evicted from the fortress in 1225, the German colonists (stemming from Rhineland, Flanders and Moselle from modern day Germany, Luxembourg and Belgium) remained in the city and subsequently developed it.
+In spite of the fact that the Teutonic Knights were evicted from the fortress in 1225, the German colonists (stemming from Rhineland, Flanders, and Moselle from modern day Germany, Luxembourg as well as Belgium) remained in the city and subsequently developed it.
 The principal demand of the Kings of Hungary toward the Transylvanian Saxons for the right of possessing land in Transylvania was to protect the eastern frontiers of the Kingdom of Hungary.